Shopify accounting that reconciles to your bank.

-Shopify Payments lands net of fees, refunds offset future payouts, and your VAT return needs the gross, most accountants get this wrong.
+Shopify Payments lands net of fees, refunds offset future payouts, and your VAT (Value Added Tax) return needs the gross.
+Most generalist accountants get that wrong.
+Specialist Shopify accountants do not.

-An accountant for Shopify sellers should understand the messy reality of running an e-commerce store: VAT that turns on at £90,000 of turnover, import VAT and duty on stock from overseas suppliers, the marketplace "deemed supplier" rules, Stripe and PayPal fees buried in your payouts, and now Making Tax Digital landing on the self-employed.
-Zmartly is an ACCA-qualified UK practice built for online sellers, you get a named accountant, fixed monthly pricing from £99, and replies within 72 hours, all on Xero, QuickBooks, FreeAgent or Sage.
+A good Shopify accountant should understand the messy reality of running an e-commerce store: VAT that turns on at £90,000 of turnover, import VAT and duty on stock from overseas suppliers, the marketplace "deemed supplier" rules, Stripe and PayPal fees buried in your payouts, and now Making Tax Digital landing on the self-employed.
+Zmartly is a CIMA-regulated UK practice built for online sellers, you get a named Shopify accountant, fixed monthly pricing from £129, and replies within 72 hours, all on Xero, QuickBooks, FreeAgent or Sage.
 This page explains the specific tax rules that decide what a Shopify business actually keeps.

 - VAT registration at £90,000, and the trap of gross sales